unicframework/validator/README.md

 ## Validator

-  Validator is a html form-data/user-data and json data validation library for PHP.
+  Validator is a data validation library for PHP.
+We can validate html form-data, objects, arrays and json etc.

 ### Installation